darkpalacestudio/manuals/butterfly/03_50_controls_display.md

 ### Corelation Meter
 <span class="location">*(Located above the analyzer)*</span>\
 The correlation meter is a common indicator for showing how mono-compatible the signal is.

+- A value of 1 indicates that the left and right chanel are completely in phase.
+- A value of 0 indicates that the left and right channes are not correlated at all.
+- A value of -1 indicates that the left and right channels are completely out of phase.

 <span class="spacer"/>

 ### Analyer View